 In other posts we have discussed the underappreciated dangers of “bounce houses” and other types of “inflatable recreation devices” that have become something of a must-have at community social events and children’s birthday parties.
 We have not yet mentioned the potential liability of property owners who have either rented a bounce house from a vendor or purchased a device for their personal use.

 Today, the bounce house injury lawyer at The Doan Law Firm, a nationwide personal injury law practice with offices in major cities throughout the country, will discuss the general rules of law that apply to all property owners and tenants.
 He will then examine the liability of property owners for injuries that may occur when a bounce house is present on their property.
 He will then close our discussion with a review of the legal options that may be available to those who have been injured in a bounce house accident.
+Call our Houston premises liability attorney today to discuss your specific case.

 The law of property deals with what a property owner can, and cannot, do to with property to which he or she has the right of “lawful possession” or “lawful ownership.”
 Property law or, more specifically, the doctrine of “premises liability,” recognizes three general types of individuals who may be present on a property at any given time.